Anton Ipsen

-Anton Ørskov Ipsen (born 4 September 1994) is a Danish former swimmer specializing in distance events, who swam for North Carolina State University and competed for Denmark in the 400, 1500 and 1800 meter events in the 2016 Rio De Janeiro and 2020 Tokyo Summer Olympics.
+Anton Ørskov Ipsen (born 4 September 1994) is a Danish former swimmer specializing in distance events, who swam for North Carolina State University and competed for Denmark in the 400, 1500 and 1800 meter events in the 2016 Rio de Janeiro and 2020 Tokyo Summer Olympics.
 Ipsen finished 20th and 18th respectively at those events.

 Ipsen was born in Berlin, Germany on 4 September 1994, and swam for Sigma Swim Birkerod, in Bikerod, Denmark.
 He attended Bikerod Gymnasium for his High School education.

 North Carolina State

 Ispen competed for North Carolina State University where he trained and competed under Coaches Todd DeSorbo and Braden Holloway.
 He majored in industrial engineering at NC State, graduating around 2018.
 He was named Danish swimmer of the year in 2016 and NC State's Scholar-Athlete of the Year in 2017.
 He competed in three events at the 2019 World Aquatics Championships held in Gwangju, South Korea.

 In 2014, in his first year as a swimmer, he owned University records in the 1,650 and 500 and earned the title of the ACC Freshman of the Year.
-In his final year of eligibility as a Senior in 2017-2018, he won his initial NCAA Championship title, competing in the 1650-yard event.
+In his final year of eligibility as a Senior in 2017–2018, he won his initial NCAA Championship title, competing in the 1650-yard event.
 The race was close until the 1100 meter mark when Ipsen went ahead of Felix Auboeck of Michigan.
-Ipsen won the event by a five second margin, setting a time of 14:24.43, and also finished 11th in the 400 IM recording a 3:39.71 for his time.
+Ipsen won the event by a five-second margin, setting a time of 14:24.43, and also finished 11th in the 400 IM recording a 3:39.71 for his time.

-To summarize his collegiate accomplishments during his swimming eligibility from 2015-2018, he was an All American at NCSU ten times, primarily in the 500 and 1650 freestyle, and was a nine time champion in the Atlantic Coast Conference in the same events as well as the 400 IM in 2018.
+To summarize his collegiate accomplishments during his swimming eligibility from 2015 to 2018, he was an All American at NCSU ten times, primarily in the 500 and 1650 freestyle, and was a nine-time champion in the Atlantic Coast Conference in the same events as well as the 400 IM in 2018.
 Also excelling in the classroom, he made the All-ACC Academic Team all four years in 2015, 2016, 2017, and 2018 and made Scholar Athlete of the Year for the ACC Conference in both 2017 and 2018.